dkershner6/projen-constructs/packages/dkershner6-projen-nx-monorepo/docs/interfaces/NxMonorepoProjectOptions.md

 • `Optional` `Readonly` **codeCov**: `boolean`

-Define a GitHub workflow step for sending code coverage metrics to https://codecov.io/ Uses codecov/codecov-action@v3 A secret is required for private repos.
-Configured with `@codeCovTokenSecret`.
+Define a GitHub workflow step for sending code coverage metrics to https://codecov.io/ Uses codecov/codecov-action@v3
+A secret is required for private repos.
+Configured with `@codeCovTokenSecret`

 **`Default`**